ahmed-boutar/aipi510-pre-module/README.md

 setup.py

 ## How to run
+NOTE: Python3.11 is needed to install the dependencies specified in the requirements.txt file, cloned from the AIPI510 classroom repo.
+Using Python3.12 will cause one of these errors (no module "disutils" found OR module pgkutil has no attribute ImpImporter.
 1) Navigate to the directory where the setup.py is
+2) Run: python3 -m venv venv OR python -m venv venv
-2) Run: source venv/bin/activate
+3) Run: source venv/bin/activate
-3) Run: pip install --upgrade setuptools
-4) Run: pip install -e .
+5) Run: pip install -e .
-5) Run: premodule
+6) Run: premodule
-6) To run the testing module use: python -m unittest tests.test_main OR python -m unittest discover -s tests
+7) To run the testing module use: python -m unittest tests.test_main OR python -m unittest discover -s tests